daos-stack/daos/docs/admin/deployment.md

       -s, --scm-only                        Create a SCM-only config without NVMe SSDs.
-      -c, --net-class=[ethernet|infiniband] Set the network device class to be used (default: infiniband) -p, --net-provider=                   Set the network fabric provider to be used -t, --use-tmpfs-scm                   Use tmpfs for scm rather than PMem and generate an MD-on-SSD config -m, --control-metadata-path=          External storage path to store control metadata in MD-on-SSD mode -f, --fabric-ports=                   Allow custom fabric interface ports to be specified for each engine config section.
+      -c, --net-class=[ethernet|infiniband] Set the network device class to be used (default: infiniband) -p, --net-provider=                   Set the network fabric provider to be used -t, --use-tmpfs-scm                   Use tmpfs for scm rather than PMem -m, --control-metadata-path=          External storage path to store control metadata.
+Set this to a persistent location and specify --use-tmpfs-scm to create an MD-on-SSD config
+      -f, --fabric-ports=                   Allow custom fabric interface ports to be specified for each engine config section.
 Comma separated port numbers, one per engine --skip-prep                       Skip preparation of devices during scan.